reearth/reearth-visualizer/README.md

 # reearth-web
-This is the front-end repository of [Re:Earth](https://github.com/reearth/reearth)
+This is the front-end repository of [Re:Earth](https://github.com/reearth/reearth).

 ## Bug reporting and requesting features
 Any requests for new features are very welcome!
-Just create [an issue under Re:Earth repository](https://github.com/reearth/reearth/issues) and the core team will take it into consideration.
+Just create [an issue under the Re:Earth repository](https://github.com/reearth/reearth/issues) and the core team will take it into consideration.
 When you find a bug, please create a bug issue with the [bug report template](https://github.com/reearth/reearth/issues/new?assignees=&labels=&template=bug_report.md&title=).